derjayjay/homebridge-keylights/README.md

 - `switchOnDurationMs` is the duration of the switch on sequence in milliseconds.
 Defaults to `100`.
 - `switchOfDurationMs` is the duration of the switch off sequence in milliseconds.
 Defaults to `300`.
 - `colorChangeDurationMs` is the duration of a colour temperature change in milliseconds.
 Defaults to `100`.
+- `useIP` enables the usage of IP addresses instead of hostnames to connect to the lights.
+Defaults to `false`.
+Should only be turn on if you experience connection issues.

 All settings can conveniently configured using the Homebridge Web UI.